Iron-Stag-Games/Pronghorn/README.md

 ║                                                                      ║
-║  Modules that access the framework require a header and footer.      ║ ║   Otherwise, they must not return a Function.                        ║ ║   See 'New.lua' for an example of a header and footer.               ║ ║                                                                      ║ ║  Module Functions with the following names are automated:            ║ ║   - Init() - Runs after all modules are imported.
+║  Modules that access the framework require a header and footer.      ║ ║   Otherwise, they must not return a Function.                        ║ ║                                                                      ║ ║  Module Functions with the following names are automated:            ║ ║   - Init() - Runs after all modules are imported.
 Cannot yield.      ║ ║   - Deferred() - Runs after all modules have initialized.            ║ ║   - PlayerAdded(Player) - Players.PlayerAdded shortcut.              ║
 ║   - PlayerRemoving(Player) - Players.PlayerRemoving shortcut.        ║
 ║                                                                      ║
-║  The '__unpack' flag unpacks Module data into the Modules table.     ║ ║   When set, a reference to the Module will not be created.           ║ ║   See 'Debug\init.lua' for an example of the __unpack flag.          ║ ║                                                                      ║ ╠═══════════════════════════ Remotes Module ═══════════════════════════╣
+╠═══════════════════════════ Remotes Module ═══════════════════════════╣
 ║                                                                      ║